SAP-samples/cap-hana-exercises-codejam/README.md

 ### Material organization

 The material consists of a series of exercises.
-Each exercise is meant to be independent of each other so, attendees can potential pick and choose which exercise to work on.
 Each exercise is contained in a directory, with a main 'readme' file containing the core exercise instructions, with optional supporting files, such as screenshots and sample files.

 ### Following the exercises